The Broken Family Band: Career

 Originally formed "for fun" and to play irregular shows at their local pub and record one album, the band were encouraged by friends to perform support slots in London.
-After appearing on a bill with The Walkmen, they were signed to indie label Snowstorm, for which they recorded one mini album 'The King Will Build A Disco' and their first full-length album 'Cold Water Songs', both of which featured guest appearances from Samantha Parton from The Be Good Tanyas, Martin Green from Lau, Inge Thomson from Harem Scarem (folk band) and Owen Turner from Magoo.
+After appearing on a bill with The Walkmen, they were signed to indie label Snowstorm, for which they recorded one mini album 'The King Will Build A Disco' and their first full-length album 'Cold Water Songs', both of which featured guest appearances from Samantha Parton from The Be Good Tanyas, Martin Green from Lau, Inge Thomson from Harem Scarem and Owen Turner from Magoo.
 Both records received an excellent critical response, as well bringing the group to the attention of John Peel, who had them record two sessions.

 Following a trip to South By Southwest in Austin, Texas, the band moved to The Track & Field Organisation record label, for which they recorded the mini album Jesus Songs (which includes a cover of "The King of Carrot Flowers Part 2" by Neutral Milk Hotel, having received permission from the song's reclusive author Jeff Mangum), and the albums Welcome Home, Loser, Balls and Hello Love.
 Throughout this period the group's reputation and fanbase increased, resulting in them performing at Glastonbury Festival, the Green Man Festival, Tanned Tin, on the main stage at Cambridge Folk Festival, in Denmark, Sweden, Spain, Germany, the Czech Republic, Austria, Italy, Ireland...

 The Broken Family Band were invited in 2006 to make a short film for Channel 4 for their "4Play" strand; they did this and it was first broadcast in the United Kingdom on 22 October 2006 at 1.25am, with 0.14 million viewers (4.1% UK audience share).
 The second broadcast was on 12 November 2006 at 2.10am, with 0.07 million viewers and a 3.6% audience share.
 The programme was ably produced by High Horse Films.

 The group originally featured a selection of guests, both on recordings and in live performance, although as their sound become less rooted in acoustic traditions, they began to solely appear as a four-piece, occasionally augmented by Timothy Victor.

 In 2009, the band moved to Cooking Vinyl and released the album Please And Thank You.
 The band announced on their 2009 tour that this album was to be their last, and that their final date in Cambridge was their last gig.

 Critical reception

-In 2007, Time Out described the band as being "Cambridge’s most famous recipients of relentless critical acclaim".
+In 2007, Time Out described the band as being "Cambridge's most famous recipients of relentless critical acclaim".

 In November 2007, Welcome Home Loser was included in The Guardian newspaper's '1000 Albums To Hear Before You Die'.